a-banerji/mle-training/README.md

 conda activate mle-dev

 ## To install dependencies
-In the project directory pip install .
+In the project directory "pip install . "

 ## to create data-csv
 Inside the data folder type in terminal: